5 Reasons Why You Shouldn’t Ignore Flat Design for Epic Conversions

-It means when users have spent only 0.05 seconds on a website, they decide whether they like the website or not.
+It means users have spent only 0.05 seconds on a website when they decide whether they like the website.

 So how does this work?
 Users can’t possibly go through the content of a site in such a short span.

 They judge a website based on its look and feel.
 Users visit a website, look at its design/UI, and form an opinion about the website.

 Flat design can help websites in shaping a favorable first impression on their visitors.
 When users visit a website or an app, the modern look and feel of flat design influence them positively.

 Flat design is arguably the biggest design trend at the moment.
 Giants of the web and mobile industry such as Apple, Google, Microsoft, etc., have accepted flat design with open arms.
 Users can take this as a cue, and set flat design as a benchmark for all the websites they visit.